ColinKennedy/vim-arggitter/README.md

 | Glog -- % | let g:arggitter_fugitive_log_summary_mapping = 'i' | Shows the commit logs as a summary tree             |

+### Motivation
+If I wanted to commit hunks of changes to git, I'd to leave Vim, run `git add -p`, and then add the hunks, and commit them.
+Usually while in the interactive window, I'll spot an error or something that I need to change.
+So I'd have to press `q` to quit out of the interactive mode, open the bad file, make the change, then leave Vim again and do `git add -p`.
+The worst is when I have several hunks that I don't want to commit yet.
+I'd have to skip over them again each time to get back to the hunk(s) that I actually wanted to commit every time I needed to leave the interactive window.
+Having a separate window open for git and one for Vim helped but it was still very annoying.

+One day, I thought "Wouldn't be it nice if I could do all this directly within Vim?"
+Thus, vim-arggitter was born.

+## How Does It Work
+When ARGGITTER mode is activated, the files with unstaged changes are loaded into Vim's arglist.
+The arglist When the user exits, ARGGITTER returns the user's old arglist, if needed.

 ## Customization
 "     This function relies on "g:arg_list_temp_file" to write to disk.